 What to Plant and When

 Making the right choice is key to having an abundant, thriving garden.
 Grow what you enjoy eating, while also trying something new.
 You can start from seeds, seedlings, or established plants from a local nursery.
 There are some great resources online to figure out the best fruits, vegetables, and herbs for your location.
 The National Gardening Association can help you choose what and when to plant: just enter your zip code to access a planting calendar for your area.
-The Old Farmer’s Almanac also offers a great Planting Dates Calculator, just choose your state to get started.
+The Old Farmer’s Almanac also offers a great Planting Calendar, just enter your ZIP code to get started.

 Location, Location, Location

 Scope out the right location for your garden, with consideration for the amount of sun exposure, wind/frost protection, and water source.
 Build or repair beds if needed, and prepare your soil.
 If you don’t have the perfect open space on your property for a garden, or have mostly hardscaping, consider container gardening.
 Barrels or planting boxes can be strategically placed on your deck, porch, or patio.
 Many have wheels that can be a great feature when switching out plants and moving containers as the season changes.

 Healthy and Happy Plants